 Although there’s no cure for Gamstorp disease, most people who have it can live fairly normal, active lives.

 Doctors know many of the causes for paralytic episodes and can usually help limit the disease’s effects by guiding people with this disease to avoid certain identified triggers.

 Gamstorp disease causes unique symptoms, including:

-- weakness of a limb
+- severe weakness of a limb

 - partial paralysis

-- irregular heartbeat
+- irregular heartbeats

 - muscle stiffness

 Paralytic episodes are short and may end after a few minutes.
 Even when you have a longer episode, you should typically recover fully within 2 hours of the symptoms starting.

 However, episodes often occur suddenly.
 You might find that you don’t have sufficient warning to find a safe place to wait out an episode.
 For this reason, injuries from falls are common.